TLC-1990/Milestone-1-Project/README.md

 Provide links to external resources, such as the band's social media profiles (can point anywhere at all).

+## User Stories
+### Must-haves
+* A range of high-quality press and live photos of the band and their releases
+* A calendar of upcoming tour dates with links for users to buy tickets
+* Contact details (address, phone, email and social media links)
+* Booking enquiry form
+* Playable video/audio links
+* User friendly navigation and responsive design

+### Should-haves

+### Could-haves

 ## UX Design

 ### Strategy